logicmagix/XTide86/README.md

 ## Coming Soon!
+- Cleaner init.vim with more detailed commentary to help you modify the script yourself.
 - Opening second file in right tmux buffer if session is detached with a loaded file in the left (default).

 ## Flags